Florida Panther Program

 Panther Research and Monitoring

 Our biologists use many tools to aid in the recovery and conservation of Florida panthers.

 Florida panthers are the larger of Florida’s two native cat species (panthers and bobcats).
 Florida panthers have been documented throughout much of the peninsula and even into Georgia.
-Female panthers have only been documented in south Florida so that is where all known breeding occurs.
+The core population, however, is found south of Lake Okeechobee.
 Panthers are listed as an Endangered Species under the Endangered Species Act and it is illegal to harm or harass them in any way.
 There are approximately 120-230 adult panthers in the population.